isobelbutler/Embedded-Project-Gallery/README.md

 ## Debugging

 ### Issue: Getting the dropdown button to loop through all the individual cards.
 This was my first real experience of using JavaScript and I got really stuck trying to figure out how to access each of the captions individually, and how to link them to their respective dropdown button.
-I found out how to access the first caption and it's dropdown but couldn't work out how to access any of the others.
-I hadn't clocked that my captions couldn't be an id (as multiple of them), and also that I needed to use a loop.
+I found out how to access the first caption and its dropdown but couldn't work out how to access any of the others.
+I hadn't clocked that my captions couldn't be an id (as multiple of them), and that I needed to use a loop.

 **Original code:**
 ```javascript